nens/threedi-docs/source/d_settings_objects.rst

      - Text
      - No
      - m\ :sup:`1/2`/s (Chèzy) or s/m\ :sup:`1/3` (Manning)
      - Location of your friction coeffient file, relative to the location of your sqlite in the folder-structure.
-It should look something like *rasters\\friction.tif*
+It should look something like *rasters\\friction.tif*.
+This superseeds any global friction coefficient.
      - Terrain information
    * - Friction coefficient
      - frict_coef
      - Decimal number
      - Yes
      - m\ :sup:`1/2`/s (Chèzy) or s/m\ :sup:`1/3` (Manning)
-     - Defines a global friction coefficient for your schematisation.
-This is superseded in case a friction coefficient file is provided.
+     - Defines a friction coefficient for your schematisation.
+This global value is superseded in case a friction coefficient file is provided.
      - Terrain information
    * - Friction type
      - frict_type